Artificial intelligence in audiovisual production: opportunities and challenges

 Legal aspects to take into account when using an artificial intelligence tool in an audiovisual production

-1. Intellectual Property Rights in Previous Materials (Inputs)
+1. Intellectual property rights in previous materials (Inputs)

 -

-2. Rights in the materials generated (outputs)
+2. Rights over the generated materials (outputs)

 -

-Licensing regulation for generative AI
+Regulation of licenses for generative AI

 Alberto Aduriz Sarabia